 ✨Tip: If you’re not sure where to start, how about gathering all your important branding files?
 That’s logos, brand guidelines, graphics and content guides.
 All the things that make up the bones of your brand.

-3. Prepare your folder structures and attributes
+3. Prepare your folder structures and fields

 Folders are where all your assets can be split up and categorised.
 Say you have lots of marketing content, but want to organise them into different channels.
 That could be email, social media and ads.
 Or you could organise them based on different campaigns through the years.
 Take RJ Living's Dash as an example: